-Inspired by new materials and technology discovered in the sixties, a group of entrepeneurs founded our company in 1966 and named it Fusion-Rubbermaid.
-This was the starting point for the rotomolding process, exploring exiting new possibilities of polyethylene plastics.
-In these years factories started rotomolding in The Netherlands, France, Germany and the United Kingdom, companies that years later merged into the one organisation we are today.
+On this page, you will find Our heritage.
+From back in the sixties with new types of chemical packaging until now with our durable VARIBOX Intermediate Bulk Containers.
+Inspired by new materials and technology discovered in the sixties, a group of entrepreneurs founded our company in 1966 and named it Fusion-Rubbermaid.
+This was the starting point for the rotomolding process, exploring exciting new possibilities of polyethylene plastics.
+In these years factories started rotomolding in The Netherlands, France, Germany, and the United Kingdom, companies that years later merged into the one organization we are today.

 1960 – 1970 New types of chemical packaging